Putting Working Families First

 Improving Quality of Life

+"Texas has one of the most concerning maternal mortality rates in the country, estimated at 14.6 per 100,000 live births.
+For black women, it's even worse: 27.8 per 100,000."
 Far too long female African Americans are more likely to die from a pregnancy-related cause than others.
-We need to better track this metric and add unconscious and explicit bias training to professionals caring for women of color.
+We need to better track this metric for all women and add unconscious and explicit bias training to professionals caring for women of color.
+(Quote Source:

 Taking care of our community